Brexit frequently asked questions01 February 2020 Back to results

 What’s the timing for Brexit?

-How is Aegon planning for Brexit?
+How has Aegon been planning for Brexit?

 Are there any immediate changes to pension or investment policies?

 Pensions and investments tend to be invested in stocks and shares, the value of which can fall as well as rise.
 Investors may change their views on the value of various stocks and shares as they respond to the impact of the UK’s withdrawal and predict what a future trade agreement might mean for companies both within and outside the UK.

 Looking ahead, the value of pensions and investments will continue to be affected by the value of the funds they’re invested in, and can fall as well as rise and there are no guarantees.
 The value is also likely to depend on broader economic factors, for example interest rates, currency movements and general views on the UK’s outlook.
 It isn’t possible to predict these in advance.
 You could get back less than you invest.

 If you’re considering changing where you’re invested, we recommend you speak to a financial adviser.
 We’re unable to provide advice.